 The Nativity Song is just the perfect song to pick!
 It lays out the entire nativity scene across the five verses and makes it so no one needs to learn any speaking parts or do any real “acting”.

-How to Use The Nativity Song as a Skit:
+How to Use The Nativity Song Primary Christmas Skits:

-- Break up the verses into different small groups or parts.
+- Break up the verses of The Nativity Song into different small groups or parts.

 - Assign solo/parts/groups to learn and perform their part.